pypsa-meets-earth/pypsa-earth/doc/how_to_start.rst

 How to run your model
 ##########################################

-The installation procedure installs PyPSA-Earth model with all the dependencies needed to build it.
-The next step is to introduce the data needed to model a region of your interest.
-Flexible data management is the core feature of PyPSA-Earth model which relies on customizable data extraction and preparation scripts with global coverage.
+The installation procedure installs PyPSA-Earth model with all the software dependencies needed to build and run it.
+To properly model any region of the Earth, PyPSA-Earth needs to download and fetch different datasets.
+This section explains how to perform this data management.

 Tutorial run
 ------------------------------